yukikitayama/docker/persistent-data.md

 If we need to use multiple block devices, configure `direct-lvm` mode manually.

+**Device mapper** is a kernel-based framework for many advanced volume management technologies on Linux.
+- **direct-lvm** is a kind of device mapper we should configure when installing Docker for **production** workloads
+- **loop-lvm** is a kind of device mapper for testing

+To configure a production-ready devicemapper configuration, use `--storage-opt dm.directlvm_device` Docker daemon option, specifying a block device.

 ## docker diff

 `docker diff <container>` lists the changes to files or directories on a container's filesystem with following symbols.